davidm/lua-parser-loose/README.txt

   - The parsing code is designed so that parts of it may be reused for other purposes in other projects.

+  Language notes:

+  - The deprecated Lua 5.0 "arg" variable representing variable arguments (...) in a function is not specially recognized.

 STABILITY

   WARNING!!!